 - Increase ethanol production rate by automatically identifying and pushing against the active constraint, continuously in real-time.
 Constraints include process, equipment, economic or market constraints at any given time.
 The overall approach constantly moves the process in the most profitable direction.

-- Minimize fermentation batch cycle time using Expert System based adaptive sequence technology.
+- Minimize fermentation batch cycle time using adaptive sequence technology.
 This increases the overall ethanol throughput because of increase in fermenter capacity.

-Maximize fermentation yields to ethanol by optimizing fermentation process conditions using both the Expert System and an online real-time optimizer.
+- Maximize fermentation yields to ethanol by optimizing fermentation process conditions using both the online real-time optimizer.

 - Increase alcohol content of the beer and reduce overall energy consumption by optimizing fermentation temperature.